My Travel & Photography Guide to Crete

 Where to Stay:

 Chania, with its picturesque harbor, Venetian architecture, and lively atmosphere, is the perfect base for exploring Crete.
-We stayed in Elounda which was wonderful especially it is overlooking the UNESCO-protected Spinalonga Island.
+We stayed in Elounda, which was wonderful, especially since it is overlooking the UNESCO-protected Spinalonga Island.

 Here are some top accommodations to consider: